-- The name and contact information, including address, phone, and email address, of all parties submitting an objection. - The basis for standing; that is, why the objector believes it has the right to object. - A statement of the nature of the dispute, which should include: - A statement giving the specific ground under which the objection is being filed. - A detailed explanation of how the objector's claim meets the requirements for filing a claim pursuant to that particular ground or standard. - A detailed explanation of the validity of the objection and why the application should be denied. - Copies of any documents that the objector considers to be a basis for the objection.
+- The name and contact information of the objector. - A statement of the objector's basis for standing; that is, why the objector believes it has the right to object. - A description of the objection, including: - A statement giving the specific ground upon which the objection is being filed.

+- A detailed explanation of the validity of the objection and why it should be upheld. - Copies of any documents that the objector considers to be a basis for the objection.

-Objections are limited to 2500 words, excluding attachments.
+Objections are limited to 5000 words or 20 pages, whichever is less, excluding attachments.